o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 ## Summary

-This RFC describes a protocol for computing elliptic curve MSMs (multi-scalar multiplications) over 'large' bases.
+This RFC describes a protocol for computing elliptic curve MSMs (multi-scalar multiplications) over 'large' bases in an arithmetized zk circuit.

 ## Motivation